 The Rainbow Premier is well-made and meant to last a good number of years.
 However, it is made from foam and thin rubber, and has narrow straps; thus, it's certainly not like the thicker rubber and webbing straps of the Chaco Flip EcoTread or our Top Pick for Hiking and Scrambling, the Astral Rosa.
 If you plan to be walking for miles or scrambling around on rocks every day, then this maybe shouldn't be your number one choice.
 But if you plan just to be a normal person in warm weather shoes, then the Rainbow could be your best friend.

 If you love the look of this sandal but are concerned with the minimal design, consider spending a mere $4 more and getting the double thick sole, or spending zero dollars more and choosing the wider straps.
 Both of these options will help increase the lifespan of your flip, as well as the comfort factor.

 This flip was one of our two top performers in this category.
 The Rainbow doesn't resist water so much as absorb it, but it still dried incredibly fast when put to the test of being fully submerged in a river.
-Within 20 minutes the whole shoe was dry; the only other sandal to perform this well was the Reef Leather Uptown, which also dried in 20 minutes after full submersion.
+Within 20 minutes, the whole shoe was dry.
 The other component that made both of these shoes so successful with water was their ability to wick away all moisture from the surface — even when the shoes were damp, they felt pleasant and secure to walk in.